Brahmin Solutions

 Use a software solution to stay organized

 When keeping up with all of the various QA processes you've put in place, relying on a software solution can be helpful.
-You can use software like Brahmin Solutions to help you keep track of your inventory, production planning, and more.
+For example, you can use production planning and inventory management software to keep track of materials, production schedules, and lot-level traceability — all of which feed directly into your QA program.

-It can also help you keep each of these components organized and automated.
-As mentioned, the goal of QA is to build quality into your products, and software is the perfect tool to help.
+As mentioned, the goal of QA is to build quality into your products, and software is a powerful tool to help you do that consistently.

 Quality control focuses on checking the quality of products after production